TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

       There is no guarantee that *func* will be called as quick as possible.
 If the main thread is busy executing a system call, *func* won't be called before the system call returns.
-This function is generally **not** suitable for calling Python code from arbitrary C threads.
+This function is generally **not** suitable for calling Python code kutoka arbitrary C threads.
 Instead, use the :ref:`PyGILState API<gilstate>`.

    .. versionadded:: 3.1